dward2/BME547/Assignments/final_image_processor.md

 server.
 If the GUI needs to interact with the database, it should do it by making requests of the server.

+### Multiple Patient-side Clients
+The system should allow for multiple patient-side GUIs to be running simultaneously to simulate a sleep lab where multiple CPAPs are reporting to a central monitoring station.
+In theory, you should not need to make any coding adjustments based on whether there is only a single patient-side client running or multiple patient-side clients running.
+I will be testing your final submission by opening up multiple patient-side GUIs and a single monitoring station GUI and using all at the same time.
+You may want to test your system that way at least once.

 ## Choice of GUI Framework
 `tkinter` can provide all of the GUI functionality necessary to meet the above objectives.
 However, you are also welcome to use a different GUI